-Oklahoma residence status (and associated in-state tuition) is not granted on a retroactive basis.
-If you are receiving federal financial aid, please seek advice from the Office of Scholarships and Financial Aid on how a residency reclassification may affect your aid.
+In-state status (and associated in-state tuition) is not granted on a retroactive basis.
+If you are receiving federal financial aid, please seek advice from the Office of Scholarships and Financial Aid on how a reclassification may affect your aid.

 Appeal Procedures.
-Students may appeal their residence classification decision.
-A Petition for Oklahoma Residency form must be submitted along with any additional supporting documentation to the Office of the Registrar.
+Students may appeal their out-of-state classification decision.
+A Petition for In-State Status form must be submitted along with any additional supporting documentation to the Office of the Registrar.
 You will be notified in writing of the decision following the final review.

-Regulations governing the residence status of students are the responsibility of the Oklahoma State Regents for Higher Education and apply to all colleges and universities of the Oklahoma State System of Higher Education.
+Regulations governing the in-state/out-of-state status of students are the responsibility of the Oklahoma State Regents for Higher Education and apply to all colleges and universities of the Oklahoma State System of Higher Education.